-- The Registrars are currently enrolled in classes at the University of Connecticut.
+- In addition, to meetings called by the Secretary of State, the Registrars are currently enrolled in classes at the University of Connecticut.
 These classes ensure the Registrars are on top of the latest rules and regulations passed by the General Assembly.

 - The Registrars host meetings with other Election Officials on voting technology.
 They share and learn from their counterparts about the best practices in the administration of elections.

-- The Registrar’s Office secures polling locations, hiring and training over 350 official poll workers as well as maintaining all voting equipment used for the election.
+- The Registrar’s Office secures polling locations, as well as maintaining all voting equipment used for the election.